brandonhanks/camberville-pogo-tools/README.md

 Next, if you don't have it, you can get PoGo tools here: https://gitlab.com/AlfonsoML/pogo-s2

-Instructions for installing and pre-requisites can be found in that repository as well.
+Instructions for installing and pre-requisites can be found in that repository.
 Support for any isssues you have with those tools should be directed at those communities.

 Once the tools are loaded, you can use them on the Ingress intel portal: https://intel.ingress.com/intel